 Modern nonduality teachers I studied include Ramana Maharshi, Richard Rose, Wei Wu Wei, Alan Watts, and Nisargadatta Maharaj.
-While they were living, these teachers spoke and wrote of the necessity to expose the illusory veils of personal identity and external reality through a rigorous practice of self-inquiry, or meditative inquiry.
+While living, these teachers spoke and wrote of the necessity to expose the illusory veils of personal identity and external reality through a rigorous and committed practice of self inquiry.